This healthy blueberry banana spinach smoothie recipe packs in fiber and healthy fats with fresh baby spinach, Greek yogurt, and chia seeds.

 Why you'll love this recipe

-- Easy to make: Just toss the ingredients in and blend.
+- Easy recipe: Made with simple ingredients.
+Just toss the ingredients in and blend.

 - No added sugar: All of the sugar comes from the fresh and frozen fruit.